Bartlesville Radio » News » Fries, Gallery of Bartlesville Earn Eagle Scout Rank

 Matt Fries and Luke Gallery of Troop 5 in Bartlesville are the latest scouts in Scouts BSA to earn the rank of Eagle Scout.

-A Eagle Scout court of honor was held at the Hillcrest Country Club on Sunday, April 25th, in recognition of their great achievement.
+An Eagle Scout court of honor was held at the Hillcrest Country Club on Sunday, April 25th, in recognition of their great achievement.
 Fries and Gallery have been a part of the scouting program for 12 years, and both said they're glad for all the experience they've had.
 They said they're happy about who they've become through scouting.

 Pictured right from left to right is Gallery then Fries.